jka6502/stratum/README.md

 execution of that script to be deferred until its dependencies have been satified.

-Importantly, **requiring in one inline script will not ensure dependencies are met before subsequent scripts are executed**.
+**Requiring in one inline script will not ensure dependencies are met before subsequent scripts are executed**.

 - **Avoiding problems**